fossas/spectrometer/docs/userguide.md

   version: 2.1.7
 ```

-The `package` and `type` fields are required and specify the name of the dependency and where to find it.
+The `name` and `type` fields are required and specify the name of the dependency and where to find it.
 The `version` field is optional and specifies the preferred version of dependency.

 Supported dependency types: